ritza-co/internal-articles/docs/docusaurus-to-mintlify-migration.md

 |            ├── introduction.mdx
 ```

-Is a valid page. `intoduction/introduction.md`, `intoductions/introduction.mdx` or `introduction/introduction-page.mdx` are not.
+Is a valid page. `introduction/introduction.md`, `introductions/introduction.mdx` or `introduction/introduction-page.mdx` are not.
 The `.mdx` file and parent folder must have the same name.

 In your project, change all your `.md` file extensions to `.mdx` and create parent folders with the same name as the `.mdx` file.

-## Sanitising .mdx files for compatibility
+## Sanitizing .mdx files for compatibility

 Now that we've changed our file extension we need to remove Docusaurus specific tags and imports.
 Tags like `:::note`, `:::tip` or `:::info` and imports like `@theme` will not work